BossNAS: Exploring Hybrid CNN-transformers with Block-wisely Self-supervised Neural Architecture Search

-\textbf{Evaluation methods.} Slimilar to the ablation analysis of training methods, we compare our evaluation methods with \textbf{(1)} \textit{Supervised distillation} method ($\mathtt{Supv.}$ distill.) and \textbf{(2)} \textit{Supervised classification} ($\mathtt{Supv.}$ class.).
-Additionally, to perform ablation analysis of evaluation without changing our unsupervised training method, we also compare with \textbf{(3)} supervised linear evaluation ($\mathtt{Supv.}$ linear eval), where architectures are rated by fixing the weights of the supernet and finetuning a weight sharing linear classifier to evaluate each architecture. \textbf{(4)} Our unsupervised evaluation metric ($\mathtt{Unsupv.}$ eval) that rate architectures by its distance to the ensemble probability center of the whole searching space.
+\textbf{Evaluation methods.} Slimilar to the ablation analysis of training methods, we also compare our evaluation methods with \textbf{(1)} \textit{Supervised distillation} method ($\mathtt{Supv.}$ distill.) and \textbf{(2)} \textit{Supervised classification} ($\mathtt{Supv.}$ class.).
+Additionally, to perform ablation analysis of evaluation without changing the training method, we also compare with \textbf{(3)} supervised linear evaluation ($\mathtt{Supv.}$ linear eval), where architectures are rated by fixing the weights of the supernet and finetuning a weight sharing linear classifier to evaluate each architecture. \textbf{(4)} Our unsupervised evaluation metric ($\mathtt{Unsupv.}$ eval) rate architectures by its distance to the ensemble probability center of the whole search space.
 From the last two rows of Tab. \ref{tab:abl_training}, we suprisingly found that our $\mathtt{Unsupv.}$ eval outperforms supervised linear evaluation scheme in architecture rating by a remarkable gap (\textbf{0.1} $ \boldsymbol\tau$).